-Early Help Assessment Tool (EHAT) / Formerly known as CAF (Common Assessment Framework)
+Early Help Assessment Tool (EHAT) / Formerly known as CAF (Common

+Assessment Framework)

-The school may work alongside other agencies to draw up an Early Help Assessment (EHAT) in cases where there are concerns about children's welfare.
+The School may work alongside other agencies to draw up an Early Help Assessment (EHAT) in cases where there are concerns about children's welfare.
 This helps ensure that early intervention can prevent a child's situation deteriorating.
-The school will aim to identify pupils who may benefit from early help.
-If the early help does not help the situation improve a referral will be made to Children's Social Services.
+The School will aim to identify pupils who may benefit from early help.
+If the early help does not improve the situation, a referral will be made to Children's Social Services.